Member Card

 NOTE

-These codes are not redeemed only once as in digital coupon but are "check in" codes.
+These codes are not redeemed only once as in digital member card but are "check in" codes.
 That is, these codes can be scanned one or more times until the pass expires.
 This code helps to accumulate visits.

-For example, when the end-user goes to the store to claim the coupon, the worker scans the barcode and redirects him to the Redemption Manager page to scan the barcode.
+For example, when the end-user goes to the store to claim the member card, the worker scans the barcode and redirects him to the Redemption Manager page to scan the barcode.

 The worker enters his credentials (username/password) and scans the code by selecting the Scan button.